sangeetha-murugesan-sda9/ToDolist_final/README.md

 write the list of task data in to newly created text file given in file path and readData(file) will read the data (list of tasks) from text file.*

-*Tha method addInMain() will get the input task from the user and call Add(title,date,time, location,status,String category) for add the task in to list.The method removeItemInMain() get index of remove item as input from user and call removeItem(indexNumber) to remove the task based on the index.The removeAllTasksInMain() will get confirmation from user whether he/she wants to delete all tasks and based on the confirmation,it will call removeAllTasks(choice) to remove all methods.*

-*The method sortTasksInMain() will get the input from user by which item he/she wants to sort by and then it call sortTask(indexNumber) for sorting.
-The searchTasksInMain() method will get project category as a input from the user and they it will call searchTasks(projectName).*

 *The size() method will return the size of the list and getList() will return the list.

 *The writeDataInMain() in main creates a new file and it will call writeData(filePath)to write data in to file.